EmilDimanchev/EmilDim.github.io/_pages/media.md

 Solar Tribune: ["Combating Climate Change"](https://solartribune.com/climate-change/policy/economic-approaches/) (February 24, 2021)

 Bloomberg: ["The Key to New York’s Green Dreams May Be Turning Quebec Into a Mega-Battery"](https://www.bloomberg.com/news/articles/2020-02-24/mit-researchers-how-quebec-can-help-bring-green-power-to-new-yor) (February 24, 2020)
+>Quebec’s abundant hydropower is often seen as a competitor to renewables in the Northeast.
+But Dimanchev and his colleagues argue that using U.S. renewables and Canadian hydropower together as an integrated system could cut ... the cost of reaching a zero-emission power grid by 2050 for New England and New York State.

 PV Magazine ["How Canadian hydro could save New England and New York $5.4 billion"](https://pv-magazine-usa.com/2020/02/24/how-canadian-hydro-could-save-new-england-and-new-york-5-4-billion/) (February 24, 2020)